mitali-mathur/mitali-mathur.github.io/_posts/2023-08-12-first-year-blog.md

 # First Year Video
 Here is a quick compilation of some of the fun moments I experienced with the department, my cohort, my friends, and my family.
-There was indeed a <b>lot</b> of studying every day, but there were also many small outlets of joy that I was lucky enough to find and tried to highlight in this video :)
+There was indeed a <b>lot</b> of studying every day, but there were also many small outlets of joy that I was lucky enough to find and tried to showcase in this video :)
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include video.html path="assets/video/UC Davis - Year 1.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=true %}